masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

     * Uses SNI for accessing the right certificate

 ## Connection Draining
-* Connection Draining is when the load balancers wait for the in-flight connection (connection betwwen the client and the EC2 instance) to complete before de-registering the instance from the target group
+* Connection Draining is when the load balancers wait for the in-flight connection (connection between the client and the EC2 instance) to complete before de-registering the instance from the target group
 * During the _draining_ period, no new connections are sent to the EC2 instances by the load balancer
 * The duration for the draining period is set to 300s by default, however you can specify any value from 1s-3600s
 * It is called _**connection draining**_ in CLB and _**deregistration delay**_ in ALB and NLB